tifuun/raidoc/README.md

 python -m pip install -e .
 ```

-You can then build the documentation like this:
+You can then build the documentation like this.
+The command MUST be run from the root of the repo.

 ```sh
 python -m raidoc build